Matt Stites: Arizona Diamondbacks

-On July 31, 2013, the Padres traded Stites along with Joe Thatcher to the Arizona Diamondbacks for Ian Kennedy.
+On July 31, 2013, the Padres traded Stites along with Joe Thatcher to the Arizona Diamondbacks in exchange for Ian Kennedy.
 He missed the remainder of the 2013 season following an emergency appendectomy.

 On June 19, 2014, Stites was recalled to Arizona's roster, replacing Tony Campana.
-He had a 5.73 ERA in 33 innings.
-Stites began the 2015 season in the minors, and was promoted to the major leagues on June 30.
-He was released on July 3, 2017.
+In 37 appearances for the Diamondbacks during his rookie campaign, Stites recorded a 5.73 ERA with 26 strikeouts over 33 innings of work.
+Stites began the 2015 season in the minors, and was recalled to the major leagues on June 30.
+In 11 appearances for Arizona, he struggled to a 12.46 ERA with 6 strikeouts across 8 2/3 innings pitched.

+On January 13, 2016, Stites was designated for assignment following the acquisition of Cody Hall.
+He cleared waivers and was sent outright to the Triple-A Reno Aces on January 21.
+In 47 appearances split between Reno and the Double-A Mobile BayBears, he posted a combined 5-2 record and 2.75 ERA with 46 strikeouts and 16 saves across 52 1/3 innings pitched.

+Stites returned to Reno for the 2017 season, but struggled to a 5.93 ERA with 16 strikeouts in 27 1/3 innings pitched across 23 appearances out of the bullpen.
+Stites was released by the Diamondbacks organization on July 3, 2017.

 York Revolution

 On March 22, 2018, Stites signed with the York Revolution of the Atlantic League of Professional Baseball.
-He announced his retirement on April 4, 2018.
+He announced his retirement on April 4, without making an appearance for the team.

 Personal life

 Stites grew up as a fan of the St. Louis Cardinals.
 His older brother, Cody, serves in the United States Air Force.